Berner (rapper): Cookies cannabis brand

 Berner began working in the cannabis industry at age 18 at a San Francisco dispensary named The Hemp Center.
 In the early 2000s he befriended a cultivator named Jai Chang (a.k.a.
 "Jigga"), who developed a strain of cannabis that he named "Girl Scout Cookies".
 Berner and Chang began selling various strains that Chang developed to dispensaries, including Girl Scout Cookies.
 After the Girl Scouts of the USA sent a cease and desist letter, they named their brand simply "Cookies".
 Berner was also selling the strains to friends, including rapper Wiz Khalifa whom he met in 2010.
 Khalifa soon began mentioning Cookies in his rap songs, while Berner wore clothing bearing a Cookies logo in music videos that he appeared in.
 Berner went on to develop a line of Cookies clothing wear and opened the first Cookies clothing store in San Francisco in 2015.
 He also began opening Cookies dispensaries, with the first appearing in Los Angeles in 2018, followed by the first on the East Coast opening in 2021.
 Using a business model similar to franchising, Cookies expanded to a total of 49 dispensaries by June 2022 to go along with "Cookies SF" clothing stores in San Francisco and Los Angeles.
 A third clothing store also serving as a "Cookies University" was opened in Manhattan in October 2022, but was later repurposed into a dispensary.

-In August 2022, Berner was the first cannabis executive to be featured on the cover of Forbes magazine since it launched in 1917.
+In August 2022, Berner was the first cannabis executive to be featured on the cover of Forbes magazine.
 Forbes conservatively estimated the Cookies brand to be worth $150 million.

 By January 2024, Cookies had expanded to seventy dispensaries across the U.S., Canada, Israel, and Thailand, according to a profile of Berner in The New York Times Magazine.

 Personal life

 Berner was diagnosed with stage 3 colon cancer in 2021, but it went into remission after chemotherapy.

-Berner married April Martinez on January 15, 2022.
-They divorced by 2023.

-He has a daughter with an unnamed first ex-wife and a son born after he divorced his wife April in 2023.
-He had a second child a daughter on 2025 with current girlfriend Ashley from Hanford.
-They are set to marry in 2025.
+Berner has four children from his relationships.
+In July 2007, he welcomed his first child, a daughter named Janelle Marie Milam, with his former partner, Sophia.
+Janelle later became a teenage entrepreneur, founding the youth clothing brand Heartblaster.